omnetpp/omnetpp.org/intro/index.md

 * utilities (makefile creation tool, etc.)
 * documentation, sample simulations, etc.

+## Models

+An overview of available simulation models and model frameworks can be found [here](models).

 ## Platforms

 OMNeT++ runs on Windows, Linux, macOS, and other Unix-like systems.